cdent/gabbi/CONTRIBUTING.md

 If your pull request receives some comments and you need to make some changes, please do them as _an additional commit_ on the branch used for the pull request.

+Any code you submit should follow the rules of [pep8](https://www.python.org/dev/peps/pep-0008/).
+You can test that it does by running `tox -epep8` in your checkout.
+Note that when you run that the code will also be evaluated to be sure it follows some standards established in the OpenStack development community (mostly to do with import handling and line breaks).